mapproxy/mapproxy/doc/seed.rst

 Views
 ^^^^^

 Contains a dictionary with all views.
-Each view describes a geographical extend.
+Each view describes a geographical extent.

-Geographical extend
+Geographical extent
 *******************

-There are three different ways to describe the extend of the seed view.
+There are three different ways to describe the extent of the seed view.

  - a simple rectangular bounding box,
  - a text file with one or more polygons in WKT format,